ipfs-inactive/blog/content/post/087-js-ipfs-0.42.md

 A common observation made about IPFS development is that there are so many repos to gain knowledge of, it’s hard to know how everything fits together and where a problem might originate, all of which makes it hard to start contributing.

 Contributors will sometimes spend precious time crafting one PR, only to be told they need to make additional PRs to repos they didn't even know existed in order to land their initial change.
-This often ends up being too much of a barrier for developers who have external time pressures we aren’t aware of.
+This often ends up being too much of a barrier for developers who have external time pressures or have other shiny PRs to push on.

 Features must be staged across multiple releases from multiple repos, any of which have the possibility of blocking other work streams if human error bugs are introduced, or perhaps a piece of work was not as fully specified as it needed to be.